Monday, November 30, 2009

 Thursday, November 26, 2009

-One thing I noticed during my two-week cross-country train adventure in Canada was that Christmas seems to arrive much earlier north of the 49th Parallel.
+One thing I noticed during my two-week Great BIg Canadian Train Adventure was that Christmas seemed to arrive much earlier north of the 49th Parallel.
 No, I don't mean the weather (it was unseasonably warmish and sunny), but all the holiday hoopla in early November.

 I spotted wreaths in Halifax and heard Christmas music in Montreal.
 And the lovely Fairmont Le Chateau Frontenac in Quebec City was beautifully decorated for the winter holiday and even Santa Claus was in place.